 Similar to conductive keratoplasty, laser thermal keratoplasty uses a holmium laser.
 This shrinks the corneal tissue to correct low to moderate hyperopia.
 Unlike LASIK, this is a noncontact procedure, meaning there is no cutting into the cornea or other direct contact.

 Automated lamellar keratoplasty corrects severe myopia or low hyperopia without the use of a laser.
 Similar to a LASIK procedure, the surgeon uses a microkeratome to create a flap on your cornea.
 Instead of using a laser to reshape the cornea underneath the flap, the surgeon removes a small disc of corneal tissue before replacing the flap.

 Since safer and more reliable refractive surgeries are currently available, not many surgeons perform ALK.

-Diabetes causes bleeding, fluid leakage, and abnormal blood vessel growth in your retina, which is the sensory tissue lining the back of your eye.
+Diabetes causes bleeding, fluid leakage, and abnormal blood vessel growth in your retina.
 Mild diabetic retinopathy does not always require treatment.

 However, more severe cases may require treatment, such as:

 Traditional cataract surgery involves a procedure called phacoemulsification.
 First, the surgeon makes an incision in your cornea.
 Then, an ultrasound device is inserted through the incision into your eye.
 Ultrasound waves break up the cataract into small parts before a suction device vacuums the pieces out of the eye.